Zhongzhou/ESTELA-physics-problem-bank/README.md

             Subject-Unit-Abbreviation_of_title_-mmddyy.yaml

             For example: PHY1-F-1DKINT-091525 corresponds to: Physics 1, Force, 1D Kinematics with Non-Constant Acceleration, created on 09-15-2025
+*Note:* Some earlier folders have yet to be cleaned up.

 ## Problem Bank Creation Workflow
 Follow this workflow to create an isomorphic problem bank that can be imported into Canvas.
 If you wish to directly use any of the problem banks, skip to step 5.